Aljonex/Dendron/notes/Training.Tut6-8.md

 - Why do we like it?
 - How does Spring do it?
 - Why does this make design and testing easier?

+Also useful: spring parent beans, spring beans scope, spring init() (`init-method` tag), profiles

+### Hibernate 1
+- What is Hibernate?
+- Why do we use it?
+- What is the difference between Hibernate and JPA?